What's PLANERGY?

 Investing in the right technology can also significantly impact your SUM efforts.

-Procurement software such as Planergy, can automate many tasks involved in managing spend, such as tracking purchases, analyzing spend data, and monitoring contract compliance.
+Procurement software such as PLANERGY, can automate many tasks involved in managing spend, such as tracking purchases, analyzing spend data, and monitoring contract compliance.

 Using automation, you can free up time for your team to focus on strategic activities and improve the accuracy and efficiency of your spend management efforts.